← Back to Automotive Projects

 Step 2: Taking out the alternator

 Analyzing the alternator gave me a quick understanding of which bolts and connections to remove from the old one currently in the car.
 The alternator is held in place by the belt pulley, a mounting (pivot) bolt, a tensioner bolt, the primary electrical output connection and a smaller ground connection.
-I started by removing the belt pulley, then the tensioner bolt, then the mounting bolt, and finally the electrical connections.
+I started by removing electrical connections, the belt pulley, the tensioner bolt, then finally the mounting bolt.

 Problem: Once it was removed, it became very clear that I had underestimated the difficulty of this repair.
 The alternator was too large to fit through any gap in the engine bay which left me with 2 options.
 Either I take out my entire air intake system which includes disconnecting the carborator (yikes) to bring it up out of the engine bay, or I remove the front passenger side CV axle to create a gap large enough to remove the alternator from below.
 I chose the latter.